alttch/eva3/doc/auth.rst

   *allow=lock*

-Custom API keys can be created either in the controller key configuration (*etc/<controller>_apikeys.ini*, static, requires controller restart on changes), with :doc:`/sysapi` key management functions or with :doc:`command-line interface </cli>` (dynamic, stored either in "db" or in "userdb").
-Master keys can be created only in the controller key configuration file, the default master key (with id *masterkey*) can also be changed for all installed components at once, using *eva masterkey* CLI command.
+Custom API keys can be created either in the controller key configuration in :doc:`/registry` (static, requires controller restart on changes), with :doc:`/sysapi` key management functions or with :doc:`command-line interface
+</cli>` (dynamic, stored either in "db" or in "userdb").
+Master keys can be
+created only in the controller key configuration file, the default master key (with id *masterkey*) can also be changed for all installed components at once, using *eva masterkey* CLI command.

 .. note::